MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_updategpuvirtualaddress.md

 ### -field FenceValue

 Specifies the <b>FenceValue</b> for <b>hFenceObject</b> that the map operation should wait on (unless <b>DoNotWait</b> is 1).
 When the map operation completes, the fence object will signal <b>hFenceObject</b> with <b>FenceValue</b>+1.

+### -field Flags

+### -field Flags.DoNotWait

+When set to 1, there will be no wait for the sync objects before executing the operations.

+### -field Flags.Reserved

+This member is reserved and should be set to zero.

+### -field Flags.Value

+The consolidated value of the <b>Flags</b> union.